anthony-tresontani/django-adaptors/docs/index.rst

 You can give, as argument, the following options:

 `row_num`
-	define the position in the file for this field
+	define the position in the file for this field.

 `match`
-	define the django model name matching this field
+	define the django model name matching this field.

 `transform`
-	Apply the function before returning the result
+	Apply the function before returning the result.

+`prepare`
+	Apply the function on the raw value (still a string).

 `validator`
 	A class which should implement a validate function: